Posted on Leave a comment

 Southern Sudan South Sudan or Both?: A Personal Opinion Article

 Southern Sudan, South Sudan, or both?
 This question must be addressed both individually and collectively, regardless of whether one is South Sudanese.
-Since the 9th of July 2011, a decade ago, Sudan has been irrevocably changed, as the late Dr. Garang foresaw during the Comprehensive Agreement signing in 2005, before his untimely death.
+Since the 9th of July 2011, Sudan has been irrevocably changed, as the late Dr. Garang foresaw during the Comprehensive Agreement signing in 2005, before his untimely death.

 But Does Every South Sudanese Know This Fact?

 Firstly, it’s important to clarify that there is no country called Northern Sudan.
 Unlike the situation in Korea, which has North Korea and South Korea as two distinct nations, there is only Sudan and South Sudan.
 Often, there is a subconscious assumption that if there is a South Sudan, there must be a North Sudan, but this is not the case.
+There is no country called North Sudan.

 Related: Life Coaching Ultimate Guide